OpenVnmrJ/OpenVnmrJ/README.md

 ## Contribute Appdirs

 We welcome pulse sequences, libraries of macros, UX improvments contributed as an Appdir.
-Check out the [OpenVnmrJ Appdirs](https://github.com/OpenVnmrJ/appdirs) repository on how to download and install and how to contribute your appdir.
+Check out the [OpenVnmrJ Appdirs](https://github.com/OpenVnmrJ/appdirs) repository on how to download and install user contributed appdirs and how to contribute your appdir.

 ## Building

-If you are interested in building the core of OpenVnmrJ, refer to the [ovjTools repository](https://github.com/OpenVnmrJ/ovjTools), which contains instructions and all the tools and libraries necessary for building OpenVnmrJ.
+If you are interested in building OpenVnmrJ from source, refer to the [ovjTools repository](https://github.com/OpenVnmrJ/ovjTools), which contains instructions and all the tools and libraries necessary for building OpenVnmrJ.

 ## LICENSE